-Because of the monuments relatively small size, the entire area is treated as one geographic zone for the purposes of this discussion.
-The major focus of visitor use would be towards a new visitor/administrative facility located at the tower base.
-A secondary focus of visitor use is at the prairie dog town, picnic area, and campground.
+Because of the relatively small size of the monument, the entire area is treated as one geographic zone for the purposes of this discussion.
+The major focus of visitor use will be towards a new visitor/administrative facility located at the tower base.
+A secondary focus of visitor use is at the Prairie Dog Town, picnic area, and campground.
 Visitors desiring a challenging experience are accommodated through provisions for climbing activities of the tower itself.
-Facilities at the tower base, prairie dog town, picnic area, and campground provide recreation opportunities for visitors desiring a more structured and regulated environment.
-Opportunities for visitors desiring some isolation from the sights and sounds of humans, independence, and a degree of self-reliance are provided along the various trails and dispersed areas of the national monument.
-Primitive and unconfined recreation experiences cannot be provided at Devils Tower, due to the monuments restricted size and agricultural activities on surrounding lands.
+Facilities at the tower base, Prairie Dog Town, picnic area, and campground provide recreation opportunities for visitors desiring a more structured and regulated Opportunities for visitors desiring some environment. isolation from the sights and sounds of humans, independence, and a degree of self-reliance are provided along the various trails and dispersed areas of the national monument.
+Due to restricted size and agricultural activities on surrounding lands, primitive and unconfined recreation experiences cannot be provided at Devils Tower.

 A 3-mile paved road continues to serve as the major access and circulatory route within the national monument.
-This road provides access to the prairie dog town, picnic area, campground, residential and maintenance area, visitor/administrative facility, and other tower base facilities.
-A south and west road provide visitor access to various tower viewing points as well as access to various private lands surrounding the area.
+This road provides access to the Prairie Dog Town, picnic area, campground, residential and maintenance area, visitor/administrative facility, and other tower-base facilities.
+A south and west road provides visitor access to various tower-viewing points as well as access to various private lands surrounding the area.

 Eight miles of trail will continue to provide pedestrian access within the monument.
-The major focus is towards the 1.25 mile tower trail which provides visitors with opportunities to "walk around" the tower and view climbing activities.
-Remaining tails within the monument provide "loops" of travel within the more undeveloped portions of the monument.
+The major focus is towards the 1.25-mile Tower Trail which provides visitors with an opportunity to "walk around" the tower and view climbing activities.
+Remaining trails within the monument provide "loops" of travel within the more undeveloped portions of the monument.
 An Interpretive Prospectus was approved for Devils Tower in 1979.
-Interpretive objectives outlined in that plan are continued.
+Interpretive objectives outlined in that plan are:

-- To identify, evaluate, protect, and interpret the park's natural and cultural resources on a year-round basis.
+To identify, evaluate, protect, and interpret the park's natural and cultural resources on a year-round basis

-- To foster appreciation and understanding of geologic resources and to provide supplemental interpretation of cultural and other natural resources.
+To foster appreciation and understanding of geologic resources and to provide supplemental interpretation of cultural and other natural resources

-- To increase visitor awareness of the inherent hazards associated with climbing and other activities within the monument, and to provide for the fullest possible visitor safety.
+To increase visitor awareness of the inherent hazards associated with climbing and other activities within the monument and to provide for the fullest possible visitor safety.

 Interpretation and information distribution will continue to be distributed using a variety of sources and mediums.
 Radio messages are distributed via a TIS radio audio station.
-The visitor/administrative facility serves as the primary visitor contact medium with geologic, biologic, and cultural themed exhibits.
+The visitor/administrative facility serves as the primary visitor contact medium with geologic, biologic, and cultural theme exhibits.
 Information counters, climber registration, and cooperating association sales are also provided in this facility.
 The geologic story of Devils Tower is provided by audiovisual presentations and exhibit interpretations.
 The following exhibit themes are recommended at the visitor/administrative facility.

-- Geology, relating to the formation of Devils Tower
+Geology relating to the formation of Devils Tower

-- Legends of Devils Tower
+Legends of Devils Tower

-- Climbing History of Devils Tower
+Climbing History of Devils Tower

-- Environment of Devils Tower
+Environment of Devils Tower

-- Devils Tower, The First National Monument
+Devils Tower: The First National Monument

-- East meets West, vegetation and wildlife at Devils Tower has a unique mixture of species found in both the western and eastern United States.
+East meets West: Vegetation and wildlife at Devils Tower has a unique mixture of species found in both the western and eastern United States.

-The old park headquarters converted to a seasonal ranger station and seasonal employee residences also serve as an information distribution facility.
+The old park headquarters, converted to a seasonal ranger station and seasonal employee residences, also serves as an information distribution facility.
 Primary emphasis is directed to distribution of visitor/administrative facility hours, interpretive program schedule, hazard warnings, campground information, and pertinent park regulations.